Rabbit1010/TensorFlow2.0-Tutorial/README.md

 # TensorFlow2.0-Tutorial
-A TensorFlow2.0 tutorial for teaching purpose (in progress).
+A TensorFlow2.0 tutorial for teaching purpose.
+(Course ended at Sep.
+2019)

+## Dataset
+Note that the folders for dataset and checkpoints are not uploaded in GitHub, so things may broke somewhere.

 ## Temptatvie Schedule
 1. Simple network